 Pregnant or not, we need water to stay healthy.
 Our body and all the essential organs must get adequate water to work appropriately.
 Water helps vitamins reach the cells, aids in digestion, eliminates pollutants out of the body, and even regulates the body temperature.
-As a matter of fact, 55% to 65% of our weight is from the water.
-Therefore, drinking required amount of water is absolutely crucial.
+“How much water should I drink during pregnancy” is one question many mothers has in their mind.

 Yes.
 Throughout pregnancy, the mother requires more water to meet the demands of the transforming body.
-Water is necessary for healthy blood cells which have a more significant role during pregnancy.
+Water is necessary for healthy blood cells, which have a more significant role during pregnancy.

 Water intake during pregnancy needs more attention as the blood in the body increases tremendously.
-In addition to increased blood volume, as the pregnancy progresses, the amount of amniotic fluid also increases which demands more water intake.
+In addition to increased blood volume, as the pregnancy progresses, the amount of amniotic fluid also increases.
+This demands more water intake.
 It is water that carries all the extra nutrients that you are packing up to the developing fetus.

 During summers, increase the amount of water to another three or four glasses as more water is lost from the body through sweating.
 However, instead of gulping it all at once, it is important that you space in sips at regular intervals steadily throughout the day.

 It is appreciated when you drink more pure water during pregnancy.
 This is because juices are packed with sugars and though they count for fluid intake, they also come with extra calories.
-Milk, vegetable juices, decaffeinated teas etc. are all ways to stay hydrated throughout the day and not just depend on water.
-However, limiting the intake of caffeinated drinks and sodas is appreciated as they provide nothing more than empty calories.
+Milk, vegetable juices, decaffeinated teas, etc., are all ways to stay hydrated throughout the day.
+You don’t have to depend just on water.

 Urinating frequently and the urine being pale or colorless is an indication of your water intake is on the mark.
 The clearer the better.
 If it’s dark yellow, or even yellow-orange or you feel dizzy when you turn your head or stand up from sitting you are most likely dehydrated.
 Also, your lips won’t be dry.

-Some women don’t like the taste (or tastelessness) of water during pregnancy, here are few tips to overcome this feeling and also to get over the nauseous feeling:
+Some women don’t like the taste (or tastelessness) of water during pregnancy, here are a few tips to overcome this feeling and also to get over the nauseous feeling: